Xetibo/ReSet/README.md

 ReSet features a plugin system by loading dynamic libraries for both the daemon and the ReSet graphical user interface.
 A list of official plugins, installation guides and their documentation can be found at [ReSet-Plugins](https://github.com/Xetibo/ReSet-Plugins).

+### Installation

+Plugins are loaded either from `/usr/lib/reset` or `~/.config/reset/plugins`.
+In order to install the plugin, either install a distribution specific package that places the library into the specified system folder, or place the library in the plugins folder in your config directory.

+Note, after installation, please move to confirmation.

 ### Confirmation

 In order for your plugins to load, you have to define them in `.config/reset/ReSet.toml`.